libtcod/libtcod/README-linux-SDL2.txt

 Building SDL2
 -------------

+It is recommended strongly that you install SDL2 using your package manager.
+However, if you are unable to work out the package name, then you can take the harder route and build it yourself.

-Download the supported SDL2 revision, build and install it:
+Download the supported SDL2 revision, build and install it if you must:

     $ curl -o sdl.tar.gz http://hg.libsdl.org/SDL/archive/007dfe83abf8.tar.gz
     $ tar -xf sdl.tar.gz